UVa Course Catalog (Unofficial, Lou's List)

 Offered

 Introduction to Lithography (planographic), and woodcut and other relief printmaking processes.
-Prerequisites: ARTS 2000 and 2610
+Prerequisite: ARTS 2610

 ARTS 2710Introduction to Water-Based Painting (3)